DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - the OSI model represents a protocol stack, or a layered collection of multiple protocols, and communication between protocol layers occurs via encapsulation and deencapsulation (defined above)

     - **Software-defined wide area network (SD-WAN)**: an evolution of SDN that can be used to manage the connectivity and control services between distant data centers, remote locations, and cloud services over WAN links; put another way, SDN-WAN is an extension of SDN practices to connect entities spread across the internet, supporing WAN architecture; espcially related to cloud migration
+    - **Transport Architecture**:
+     - Management Plane: The management plane is responsible for network administration tasks.
+It handles configuration, monitoring, security management, and policy enforcement.
+E.g SNMP, SSH, NETCONF
+     - Control Plane: is responsible for making decisions and determine optimal paths about where and how data packets should be forwarded.
+It manages routing, signaling, and network topology.
+E.g routing protocols like OSPF, BGP
+     - Data Plane: is responsible for the actual movement of packets through the network.
+It handles the forwarding of data based on the decisions made by the control plane. e.g QOS, packet forwarding by switch or router using mac address table or routing tables respectively, packet filtering e.g firewalls, load balancers
+       - Cut-Through Switching:  is a method of forwarding packets in which a switch starts forwarding a frame before the entire frame has been received.
+There is minimal error checking and it is used in low-latency networks
+       - Store-and-forward Switching: is a method where the entire frame is received and error-checked before being forwarded.
+Used in environements where liability is essential.

 - 4.1.7 Wireless networks (e.g. LiFi, Wi-Fi, Zigbee, satellite)